Appeals

 Step-By-Step Appeal Procedures

-- Prepare.
-Find your property identification number on your assessment notice.
+- Prepare: Find your property identification (account) number on your notice of valuation.
 Use this number to view or obtain a copy of your property record from the Assessor’s Office.
-The information on all real property is also available on this website through the property record search function
+This information is also available through our online property record search.

-- Review the facts on the property record.
+- Review: Verify the facts on the property record.
 Is the architectural style correctly stated?
 If not, a recent photo of your home will help correct the information.
-Check the living area of your home, the size of your lot, the presence or absence of a garage or finished basement, the construction materials, the condition and so on
+Check the living area of your home, the size of your lot, the presence or absence of a garage or finished basement, the construction materials, the condition, and so on.

-- Use the account numbers or addresses of comparable properties to review their property record forms, which will include actual values.
+- Compare: Use the account numbers or addresses of comparable properties to review their property record forms, which will include actual values.
 Compare the features of these properties to the features of yours.
-If there are differences, the values of the properties may be different
+If there are differences, the values of the properties may be different.

-- If you are appealing the value of your business personal property, please see the information on Personal Property Appeals below for applicable dates
+If you are appealing the value of your business personal property, please see the information on Personal Property Appeals below for applicable dates and deadlines.

 Methods of Protest